 100 BOOK CHALLENGE® Scholars is designed to accelerate achievement for high school students with reading levels, 1st through 12th grades.
 With our standards-based leveling system, advanced students are never bored by the pace, while remedial students receive the support they need to catch up.
-The Scholars Smart Start module includes all books, educator tools, and student materials to create, support and promote a reading culture in high school classrooms.
+The Scholars 100 Book Challenge module includes all books, educator tools, and student materials to create, support, and promote a reading culture in high school classrooms.

 See the Suggested Spectrum of Baskets for examples of classroom libraries by grade.

 Book bags are ideal for students to transport all their 100 Book Challenge materials to and from school and any other reading location.

 100 BOOK CHALLENGE Reading Folders keep your students organized for Independent Reading.
 Everything they need for reading practice travels with them throughout the day and goes home each night.
 Students start with the basic Blue folder.
 As each reader completes 100 Steps of reading, he or she is awarded a new 100-Step Red folder.
 Students who have not completed the requisite amount of reading practice continue with the aging Blue folders.
 Teachers and volunteers can see at a glance who needs extra reading practice time.
 The color folders provide a Karate Belt system for monitoring and rewarding student effort.